Attractions quick guide 3.2 Beta

 If the issue persists:

-Congratulations, by now you know the basics of how to use the key attractions endpoints for the Search and look flow!
+Congratulations, by now you know the basics of how to use the key attractions endpoints for the Search, look and redirect flow!

 - Explore the [Search for attractions guide](/demand/docs/attractions/search-attractions) and [use cases](/demand/docs/attractions/search-attractions-examples) for more examples.